alanwunsche/about/README.md

 Alan Wunsche serves as the CEO of Leading Knowledge Labs (https://leadingknowledge.com), an AI research and consulting firm centered around the innovative applications of AI and cloud-based data technologies, particularly in reshaping the future of enterprise processes.

 With a rich and diverse business background, Alan has been at the forefront of technological evolutions.
-In high school he coded in assembly language.
+In high school he coded in [assembly language](https://github.com/darcymason/wedge-64)

 In the initial stages of his 30 year career, he earned a BSc(Chemistry), an Ivey Business School MBA and became a Chartered Accountant.
 With a passion for applying technology, he spearheaded Knowledge Management globally at PwC's management consulting practice.
 He became known as a process reengineering and organizational change expert, having implemented ERP and Business Intelligence systems and designed future state organizations that melded process, people and technological change, and led "Future of Finance - Best Practices and Benchmarking" initiatives.